AetherialMist/JavaLearning/lesson-003/lesson-003.md

 You may not even get the exact same results shown here!

-**_WHAT IS HAPPENING, THAT IS NOT MATH!?!?!_**
+**_WHAT IS HAPPENING?
+THAT IS NOT MATH!_**

 It's okay, take deep breaths!
 Let's talk about this.

 The problem originates from the fact computers only understand `1`s and `0`s.
 Decimal points don't exist in that format.
 So `double`s and `float`s are both treated as "floating point numbers", the key word being "floating", not precise.
 Later we will introduce a special _type_ that can retain exact precision of decimal numbers.
 But for now, we will just continue using `double`s.
+You can use our good friend Google, to learn more about why Java floating point numbers are not very accurate.

 ### Current Program